redux-zero/redux-zero/README.md

 It's not usual, but sometimes you need to use yor actions outside from you application scope.

-On this example we listem to push notification that send data to our store.
+On this example we listen to push notification that send data to our React Native app.

 ```js
 import firebase from 'react-native-firebase';